techidaily/site-ios-pokemon-go/source/_posts/why-cant-i-install-the-ipogo-on-apple-iphone-xs-max-drfone-by-drfone-virtual-ios.md

 ![set up mock location on your phone](https://images.wondershare.com/drfone/guide/vl-connect-android-3.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 From there, you can easily set up your route, change your location, and simulate movement.
 With Wondershare Dr.Fone, you’ll have intuitive keyboard controls, 360-degree directions, and automated movement.
 So, as soon as you set things up in the app, you can start playing the game, completing your field research tasks, and, hopefully, acquiring your Sun Stones.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/7JBG_O3Vnh4?si=lUO0fta6YPJ50qjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Pay Attention to Community Days and Special Events